Information for Medicare Beneficiaries

 To take advantage of this coverage, you may join a Medicare Prescription Drug Plan that covers prescription drugs only and keep Original Medicare (Medicare Part A and B) or you can join a Medicare Advantage Plan that also offers prescription drug coverage.

-- To view a national listing of available Medicare Part D Plans for 2013, please visit Medicare's listing at 2013 Part D Plans, or see the New York specific Medicare Part D plan information at 2013 Part D Plans - NY *.
+- For a national listing of available Medicare Part D Plans, please visit Medicares, or see the New York specific Medicare Part D plan information at 2017 Part D Plans - NY

 - If you have prescription drug coverage through an employer or union, check with your benefits administrator to discuss your options.
 The prescription drug coverage under your employer/union plan may be equal to or better than Medicare prescription drug coverage and you may not need to enroll in Medicare Part D.